 That being said, if a piece of content jumps out at you, check it out…even if it’s on an authoritative site.

-Anyway, here are two examples of sites run by mere mortals that have been able to crack the first page for this competitive keyword:
+Anyway, here’s an example of a site run by a mere mortal that cracked the first page for this competitive keyword:

 If they can do it so can you!